Advent of Code 2015 - Day 16 - Aunt Sue

 const greaterThan = (x: number): Comparator => (y: number) => y > x;

-In doing this, we are then able to provide the supplied reading and comparator logic to a function which will find the given Aunt which matches all these conditions.
+In doing this, we are then able to provide the supplied reading and comparator logic to a function that will find the given Aunt who matches all these conditions.

 const findAuntWithReadings = (